twardakm/Inzynierka/CameraController/ReadMe.txt

     This is the standard header file, which defines new resource IDs.
     Microsoft Visual C++ reads and updates this file.

-CameraController.manifest
-	Application manifest files are used by Windows XP to describe an applications dependency on specific versions of Side-by-Side assemblies.
-The loader uses this information to load the appropriate assembly from the assembly cache or private from the application.
-The Application manifest  maybe included for redistribution as an external .manifest file that is installed in the same folder as the application executable or it may be included in the executable in the form of a resource.
 /////////////////////////////////////////////////////////////////////////////

 Other notes: